layer1guru/layer1run/docs/source/index.rst

 NodΞRunr Documentation
 ======================

+NodΞRunr is a lightweight, smart daemon delivering effortless SysOps for Founders and Teams.

 .. toctree::
    :maxdepth: 2
-   :caption: Contents:
+   :caption: Table of Contents

    usage

-NodΞRunr is a lightweight, smart daemon delivering effortless SysOps for Founders and Teams.

 Introduction